Delia Smith Coronation Chicken Recipe

 Ingredients

-• 450g cooked chicken, cut into bite-sized pieces
+• 1 medium cooked chicken, or 450g (1 lb) leftover cooked chicken, skin removed and cut into bite-sized pieces

 • 65ml mayonnaise